scottbez1/splitflap/README.md

 <img width="640" src="https://s3.amazonaws.com/splitflap-artifacts/fontExploration/electronics-chainlink-base/chainlinkBase-3d.png"/>
 </a>

-This has been tested and appears to work, but is not yet recommended for general use.
-Firmware support is in progress.
+For larger displays, you should take additional care to make the hardware more robust to potential faults.
+The Chainlink Base is an experimental (but unsupported) controller design that adds some additional functionality.
+This has been tested and appears to work, but is not recommended for general use.

-The Chainlink Base PCB is an optional alternative to a Chainink Buddym, designed for particularly large displays.
+The Chainlink Base PCB is an optional alternative to a Chainink Buddy, designed for particularly large displays.
 It hosts the ESP32 and adds additional connectivity options (terminals for UART and RS485 serial) and power distribution (independently-monitored power channels for multiple "zones" of Driver boards).